Kiiris/7-Styles-Personality-Test-/u1Personality Quiz Project/README.md

 ### ***Personality Quiz***
 **Goals and Potential Ideas**

-This particular project may make use of up to 30+ html pages!
  The user will answer up to 20 questions.
 Each instance of an answer will navigate to a following similar html webpage and the game will add up all the answers a player inputs and select a personality based on their answers at the end!
 At the beginning of the quiz there will be a title screen demonstrating the kind of quiz it is and whether they would like to continue.
 At the end of the quiz it will reveal results based on a score tallied and that will have its own formatting depending on how I decide to lay out the information.

 *Objectives:*

-- [] Event Listeners for each instance to navigate to the following webpage and for it to track answers
+- [Check!]
+Event Listeners for each instance to navigate to the following webpage and for it to track answers
-- [] Beautiful professional design!
+- [Check!]
+Beautiful professional design!
 I wanted to work on making good styling for this particular project
-- [] Logic for selecting personalities based off of answers chosen
+- [Check!]
+Logic for selecting personalities based off of answers chosen
-- [] A progress bar at the top letting player know how much further they are along in the quiz
+- [Check!]
+A progress bar at the top letting player know how much further they are along in the quiz

 *Posible Ideas:*
-- [] Dark mode event listener which will affect ALL html pages
+- [] Dark mode event listener which will affect the entire screen (Added! *Toggleable!)
-- [] Hover effect on answers that will make the design look more stylized
+- [] Hover effect on answers that will make the design look more stylized (Added!)
 - [] Links at the end that allow user to share their personality on social media!
+(Added!)

 *To be updated as further changes occur..*